MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ### [JavaScript](#tab/javascript)

 You can add a references to botbuilder-azure in your project via npm.
+> [!NOTE]
->**Note** - this npm package relies on an installation of Python existing on your development machine.
+> This npm package relies on an installation of Python existing on your development machine.
 If you have not previously installed Python you can find installation resources for your machine at [python.org](https://www.python.org/downloads/).

 ```powershell
 npm install --save botbuilder-azure
 ```